sharkman/DripBot/README.md

 Makes dripstat fun again.
 Plays the game at <http://dripstat.com/game> optimally and automatically.

+*DripBot is an autoclicker as well!*  Dripbot defaults to not clicking, and when it does click uses an algorith to attempt to appear human.
+Although the algorithm is pretty good, *USE AT YOUR OWN RISK.*
-*DripBot is an autoclicker as well!*  It hides the pesky popups from clicking the cup and global drips (they really kill framerate), but it is autoclicking for you.
-The popups can be toggled with `$dripBot.setShowPops(bool);`, where `bool` is a boolean value (true/false).
+The pops from clicking and global dripping are on by default, and can be toggled with `$dripBot.setShowPops(bool);`, where `bool` is a boolean value (true/false).
 Defaults to false.

 Usage
 -----